 Shabbat Tzedek is the Shabbat closest to Martin Luther King Jr. Day.
 On Martin Luther King Jr. Day, we remember his life and work, celebrate the victories of the civil rights movement, and reflect on what still needs to be done in the pursuit of racial justice.

-However, on MLK Jr. Day, we often are presented with a sanitized, nonconfrontational version of Dr. King that is a far cry from the radical activist who was reviled during his time for his powerful justice work.
+However, we are often presented with a sanitized, nonconfrontational version of Dr. King that is a far cry from the radical activist who was reviled for his justice work.
 Whether these misconceptions are promoted by those who are genuinely unfamiliar with Dr. King’s true history or by those who seek to silence today’s black activists with his more “acceptable” example, one thing is clear: there is a whole lot more to Dr. Martin Luther King Jr.’s inspiring legacy than we are taught in school.

 In fact, if he were alive today, I think he would he be just as reviled as he was back then.
 Here's why.

 1. Dr. King called out centrists.

 Because he preached and practiced nonviolence, many showcase Dr. King as an advocate of sociopolitical centrism, always seeking a middle ground.
 The reality, however, is far different.
 While Dr. King preached peaceful methods of creating change, he abhorred the notions of “playing nice” and remaining neutral.

 “…Over the past few years, I have been gravely disappointed with the white moderate,” he wrote in his 1963 "Letter from a Birmingham Jail."
 He chastised the white citizen who was “‘more devoted to order’ than to justice…who constantly says: ‘I agree with you in the goal you seek, but I cannot agree with your methods of direct action’…who constantly advises the Negro to wait for a ‘more convenient season.’”